Making the Most of U.S. Tax Incentives for Foreign Sales through IC-DISC and FDII

 The Foreign-Derived Intangible Income (“FDII”) Deduction

 For taxable years beginning after December 31, 2017, a U.S. corporation may claim a deduction based on the amount of its foreign-derived intangible income (“FDII”).
-The FDII deduction is generally driven by two factors: (1) the amount of the corporation’s net “foreign-derived” income relative to its total net income; and (2) the corporation’s deemed intangible income, which is generally equal to the excess of the corporation’s total net income over a routine 10-percent rate of return on the adjusted tax basis of its total fixed assets.
+The FDII deduction is generally driven by two factors: (1) the amount of the corporation’s net “foreign-derived” income relative to its total net income; and (2) the corporation’s deemed intangible income, which is generally equal to the excess of the corporation’s total net income over a routine 10% rate of return on the adjusted tax basis of its total fixed assets.

 Under this broad definition of FDII, a corporation’s foreign-derived income may include sales of intangible or tangible products (whether manufactured or purchased for resale by the corporation) to a foreign person for use outside the U.S., as well as income derived from a broad range of services.
 Under certain circumstances, foreign-derived services income may include amounts received from a U.S. person, and amounts received related to services physically performed within the U.S.